wp-plugins/itro-popup/readme.txt

 WANT MORE FEATURES?
 Try ITRO Wordpress Marketing for free!
 [TRY IT FOR FREE!](http://www.itro.eu/)

-ITRO Popup is a very lightweight Plugin for Wordpress which allow users to add a fully-customizable  and perfectly centered popup.
+ITRO Popup is a very lightweight Plugin for Wordpress which allow users to add a fully-customizable, multilanguage pop-up thanks to qTranslate-X.
 It has a very user-friendly interface, which allow Wordpress users to easily modify all settings needed for a popup, without coding.
 With "Age restricted site"  option, the popup block the navigation (for age validation) until the user declare that is above the local country legal age.
 It is useful for adult content Wordpress site (tobacco & alcohol selling, violence, bad language, etc...).
 The leave and the enter button